ploomber/ploomber/README.rst

     pip install "ploomber[all]"

-``graphviz`` is required for plotting pipelines:
+``pygraphviz`` is required for plotting pipelines:

 .. code-block:: shell

     # if you use conda (recommended)
-    conda install graphviz
+    conda install pygraphviz

-    # if you use homebrew
+    # if you use homebrew, install graphviz first
     brew install graphviz
+    # then pygraphviz
+    pip install pygraphviz

-    # for more options, see: https://www.graphviz.org/download/
+For more options, see: https://www.graphviz.org/download/

 Create a new project